Boxing Day

 You left me on the day after Christmas

-Example #1: “They were enjoying a Boxing Day after the long Christmas after having eaten to their full.”
+• Example 1: “They were enjoying a Boxing Day feast after the long Christmas celebrations.”